hpfem/hermes/doc/src/intro-2.rst

 **Step 1**: Make sure you have XCode installed.
 This should be on the installation disks which came with your Mac.
-XCode contains the GNU compilers, make and many other things which are required to build Hermes2D.
+XCode contains the GNU compilers, make and many other things which are required to build Hermes.

 **Step 2**: Download and install MacPython version 2.6 using the disk image for your version of OSX at http://www.python.org/download/releases/2.6.5/.